isomerpages/moe-jpjc/index.md

       alt: Open House 2024
       subtitle: Events
   - infopic:
-      title: Hear from the Class of 2022!
-      description: Be inspired by how our students have overcome various difficulties in their lives and found varied pathways to success.
-      button: Read more here
-      url: /jpjc-experience/co-curriculum/
-      alt: Hear from the Class of 2022!
-      image: /images/2024/A_Level_Stories_Collage.png
-      subtitle: Highlights
-  - infopic:
       title: Curriculum
       description: Nurturing creative thinkers of today, scholars of tomorrow
       alt: Image alt text